KOTORCommunityPatches/TSL_Community_Patch/README.md

 * Strength Gauntlets were missing from random loot.
 * Peragus items have had their stats unified across all areas.
 They will also now stack in the inventory menu.
 * Party puppets such as Bao-Dur’s remote would erroneously trip the stealth sensor in the jungle tomb mission (reported by Sniggles)
+* Malak's flashback lightsaber has a long blade, matching its appearance in the first game (inspired by Marius Fett's [Secret Tomb Lightsaber Fixes](https://deadlystream.com/files/file/2207-secret-tomb-lightsaber-fixes/))

 ### Kainzorus Prime:
 * Boma beasts have black between their teeth: [Boma Beast Teeth Fix 1.0](https://deadlystream.com/files/file/338-boma-beast-teeth-fix/)